project-talan/tln-cli/docs/component.md

   */]
 }
 ```
-Once you become familiar with file format you can generate lightweight **.tln.conf**
+Once you become familiar with file format you can generate lightweight version for **.tln.conf** configuration file
 ```
 > tln config --terse
 ```